Gdebortoli/friendly-parakeet/README.md

-# Create Make a Working Random Password Generator Using javaScript
+# Deploy a Working Random Password Generator Using javaScript

 Individually implement the project for the following USER story: